mannders00/ezauth/README.md

 # Warning
-This project is still in an idea phase.
+This project is still in an experimental phase.

 # Goal
 Make it trivial to add user auth to a Go HTTP app with complete HTML templates, using any `*sql.DB` compliant database as the storage mechanism.